thomasrynnehmrc/frontend-bootstrap/README.md

 Simply create an object extending `DefaultFrontendGlobal`.
 That will provide you with the common filters and error handling.
 You can also override `frontendFilters` attribute if you need to alter the default set of filters.

+Note: the play SecurityHeadersFilter is not provided by default.
+To enable it add 'security.headers.filter.enabled=true' in your application's configuration file (`application.conf`)

 ### Default Play configuration

 This library provides a default configuration for your Play frontend applications.
 Use it in your application's configuration file (`application.conf`):